 Why what you know about multitasking is a lie…

-I was watching Gilmore Girls at the weekend – not an uncommon event (this is my fourth time watching the entire 7 seasons plus special).
-Aaaaanyway, I had started dinner, Gene was a very tired 3-year-old, I was trying to plan my content for the week, the teens were making demands, the housework needed doing and I sat there, frazzled, and realised that NONE of these things were actually getting any of my attention.
+I was watching Gilmore Girls at the weekend.
+Not an uncommon event (this is my fourth time watching the entire 7 seasons plus special).
+Aaaaanyway, I had started dinner, I had a very tired 3-year-old, I was trying to plan my content for the week and the teens were making demands.
+Not to mention that the housework needed doing!
+And I just found myself sat there, frazzled.
+And I realised that NONE of these things were actually getting any of my attention.

 So what did I do?

 I stopped.
-I put the Bolognese on to simmer, closed my notebook, put the washing on and then just sat on the sofa with Gene who promptly fell asleep on me.
+Put the Bolognese on to simmer and closed my notebook.
+I put the washing on and then just sat on the sofa with Gene who promptly fell asleep on me.
 Turns out all he wanted was a cwtch from his mum and a little snooze.
 The Teens were placated with a couple of texts (they are too lazy to walk ALL the way downstairs) and the content planning could wait.

-This manic half an hour or so led me to thinking about the trap of multi-tasking and how easy it is to fall into it.
+This manic half-hour led me to thinking about the trap of multi-tasking and how easy it is to fall into.

-Y’see I notice quite a lot of people touting their multitasking skills, often using it as a selling point, but I don’t actually agree that it is a selling point.
-I would go so far as to say that it’s a negative.
+Y’see I notice quite a lot of people touting their multitasking skills.
+In fact, it’s often using it as a selling point.
+But I don’t agree that it is a selling point.
+Actually, I would go so far as to say that it’s a negative.

 I hate to burst your bubble, but…

-multitasking actually detracts from efficiency and causes distraction which leads to jobs half done, stress, shortage of headspace and ultimately a to-do list that never ends, and you didn’t start your business to feel disenchanted with your work, in fact, you probably started it with entirely the opposite intention.
+multitasking actually detracts from efficiency and causes distraction.
+This leads to jobs half done, stress, shortage of headspace and ultimately a to-do list that never ends.
+And you didn’t start your business to feel disenchanted with your work.
+I’d wager that you probably started it with entirely the opposite intention.